dotnet/csharplang/meetings/working-groups/collection-literals/Supporting-Interface-TargetTypes.md

 If we picked an existing concrete collection type to instantiate when targeting an interface type, the choices would likely be the following:

 1. `List<T>`.
 The most flexible.
 But also not very efficient, and definitely unsafe to expose through an `IEnumerable<T>/IReadOnlyCollection<T>/IReadOnlyList<T>` property.
 2. `T[]`.
 A strange middle ground.
 Only partially flexibly.
 Can mutate the values in the array themselves, but cannot do anything affecting the length of the array.
-Also unsafe to expose through an`IEnumerable<T>/IReadOnlyList<T>` property.
+Also unsafe to expose through an `IEnumerable<T>/IReadOnlyCollection<T>/IReadOnlyList<T>` property.
 3. `ImmutableArray<T>`.
 The least flexible.
 Provides safety for elements.
 But now does not work well for the case of passing to `ICollection<T>/IList<T>` (which can mutate the number of elements).

 If we don't pick a concrete type, we have a few options at our disposal: